38 Eastwood Drive, Suite 401

 Because it’s easier to attract and retain customers who feel that the company cares about them as people, and not just as consumers.
 And businesses can take a variety of approaches to get that message across.
 In this post, we’ll discuss a few simple methods for attracting new customers, even in a pandemic.

 Customers are taking this pandemic seriously, and they want assurance that businesses are too.
 Businesses can start attracting new customers by sending the right message about COVID-19 safety precautions.
 Make sure customers understand store policies on social distancing, mask requirements, cleaning procedures, and anything to show that your business is taking the proper precautions.
 This also prevents COVID-related delays and potential customer frustrations.

 More importantly, your messaging should demonstrate that you share and empathize with customer concerns.
 For instance, a business that once mainly focused on in-store shopping can let customers know they’ve updated and streamlined their online shopping to offer curbside pickup.
 By featuring a “customer-first” message on the company website, in email marketing, and in advertisements, customers know they are valued.
 This goes a long way when fostering customer loyalty.

 Another way businesses can be innovative in attracting new customers is to use current customers for inspiration.
-Phone conversations are a great source for customer input and feedback.
-Listening to recorded calls provides customer analytics to reveal common complaints, suggestions, and other insights.
-For instance, our speech-to-text transcriptions quickly transcribe and scan those conversations for keywords that uncover trends about what customers want.
+Phone conversations are a great source of customer input and feedback.
+Listening to recorded calls provides customer insights to reveal common complaints, suggestions, and other insights.
+For instance, our call transcriptions quickly transcribe and scan those conversations for keywords that uncover trends about what customers want.